denniscwylie/sarks/sarks_vignette.md

 [1] "CATACTGAGA"
 ```

-But what about i?
+But what about `i`?
 As we will confirm, it is the (0-based) position of the suffix

 ```R
 theSuffix <- substr(concatenated, kmerCatStart, nchar(concatenated))